Hamza-Ikiou/gestion-stock/README.md

 # Stock Management Application

-This application was developed in Java 11 using PostgreSQL 14 and the JDBC 42.6 library for PostgreSQL.
+This application was developed in Java 11 using PostgreSQL 14 and the JDBC 42.6 library for PostgreSQL in the context of a school project.

 The following configuration instructions are for an IDE.
 Command-line configuration is not available at the moment.